Indeemo User Journey Mapping Dashboard

 Conducting a UX research Diary Study

-There is no one way to conduct a UX diary study.
+There is no one way to conduct UX diary research.
 In fact, a diary study can be iterative and is a flexible user research methodology.
 There are, however, a number of key principles we like to follow when designing and implementing a diary study.

 Outline your UX Diary Study objective